The 5 Best Virtual Team Building Activities for Remote Teams (2026)

 Why it works:

-- Turns a Zoom call into an actual event
+• Turns a Zoom call into an event

-- Gives your team a chance to toast their wins—with something they made
+• Gives your coworkers a chance to toast their wins with something they made

 Is your team ready to solve a cyber heist?
 Break out of a haunted house?
 Hack into a government server (legally)?